3mohamed-abdelfattah/BrandStep/README.md

     Go to the original repository on GitHub and create a new pull request.

 <h2 align="center">Thank you for using BrandStep!
-Happy shopping!</h1>
+Happy shopping!</h2>

 ---

-Believe in yourself and all that you are.
-Know that there is something inside you that is greater than any obstacle.
+<h4 align="center">Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle.</h4>